Pits of Power

 Different treatments of the David and Goliath legend.
 Unlike Donatello's jaunty little triumphant kid, Michelangelo's is before David's victory; planning, steeling himself to it.
 No evidence of prayer; slaying Goliath will be a purely human miracle.
 It's clear the people of these proud little city-states saw themselves as Davids; but who was Goliath?
 The Turks?
 Islam?
 The Holy Roman Empire?
 The Pope?
 Nah, they bought the Pope.

 Bike home tired.
 My joints twinge if I push, but no fever at least.
-I'm healing.
+I'm healing from the latest Lyme attack.

 An alternate Earth.
 Fewer people and lower technology (or so it seems at first).
 The Bay Area is split between two tiny nations, a northern Republic in the woods of the San Francisco Peninsula, and a southern Empire of grassy oak-dotted hills and plains and mudflats, down where Silicon Valley sprawls in our world.